mp-designer/mp-designer.github.io/src/projects/01-logistics-management-system.md

 The logistics module is an internal project that is part of the MYRIG ecosystem.
 It covers the needs of the logistics department and the company's business needs.

-MYRIG ecosystem—an innovation ecosystem for efficient mining, including industrial mining infrastructure, a repair shop chain, and a professional mining equipment marketplace.
+MYRIG ecosystem is an innovation ecosystem for efficient mining, including industrial mining infrastructure, a repair shop chain, and a professional mining equipment marketplace.

 ## Goal